jamestomasino/dotfiles-minimal/README.md

         uninstall - removes dotfiles from system
 ```

+## Folders

+Some folders behave in a special way.

+`.config` - This folder often holds a number of dotfiles of a private nature.
+Rather than store them all in git I choose to keep only a few that are universally applicable.
+Any dotfiles in this folder are linked individually into `$HOME/.config` so as to avoid overwriting private ones.

+`.functions` - This folder contains scripts that are all sourced upon shell start.
+Each file contains a shell function that will be available.
+They are named the same as the functions they hold.

+`bin` - Some scripts need not be shell functions (and add overhead to the shell).
+These scripts are linked individually into `$HOME/bin` to avoid overwriting private ones.
+This folder is included in the `PATH` environment variable.

 ## TODO

 Some configuration files are still stored at the top level and do not respect `XDG_CONFIG_HOME` or even a hard-coded `~/.config`.
 Several of these have active issues to correct that.